aws-samples/eks-security-compromised-cluster-remediation/Containment/forensics/README.md

 Applying these changes will allow the compromised node to continue communicating the with EKS control plane but will prevent it from communicating with other nodes in the cluster.
 We're allowing the node to communicate with the control plane so as not to alert the attacker.

-## Challenge
+## Capture the Flag Challenge (optional)
-Find the attacker's Bitcoin account number
+Find the attacker's Bitcoin account number and decrypt it before deleting the compromised pod(s).

 ## Additional Resources